-IVFAustralia now has 11 clinics across New South Wales including three day hospitals.
+IVFAustralia now has 15 locations across New South Wales including three day hospitals.
 Many IVFAustralia fertility specialists are qualified to the highest level available in this country.
 They undertake an additional three years training to specialise in Reproductive Endocrinology and Infertility (Certificate of Reproductive Endocrinology and Infertility or CREI), accredited by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists.

 IVFAustralia is the only fertility group with multiple Embryology and Andrology departments across Sydney and the mid-North and Central Coast, and an in-house pathology department.
 Specialist nurses and doctors perform blood tests and ultrasounds within our clinics.

 IVFAustralia was the first to use PolScope, using polarised light to see where genetic material is stored in the egg when performing Intra-Cytoplasmic Sperm Injection (ICSI).
 IVFAustralia are also leaders in Digital High Magnification for sperm selection which was first used in October 2009 to select optimal sperm, increasing success rates for couples with recurrent miscarriage, low sperm morphology or high levels of sperm DNA damage.